b-yond-infinite-network/amaze-us/dataengineering/challenge-3/README.md

  ***3 - Startup script***

- Please use ./start-all.sh, it currently contains the "docker-compose up" but further functions might be added to it.
+ Please use ./start-all.sh, it contains the "docker-compose up", and "sed -i -e 's/\r$//' ./scripts/cassandra_init.sh" was added.

+This deals with replacing the encoding of CRLF file with LF.

+If git is configured to transform the file from LF to CRLF, the mentioned line will fix it.

  ***4 - Visualization, queries, and restrictions***